EvictionLab/eviction-lab-website/content/updates/blog/jacob-post/index.md

 researchtype: elresearch
 title: "Preliminary Analysis: 11 months of the CDC Moratorium"
 date: 2021-08-09T16:46:40.089Z
-postauthorname: The Eviction Lab
+postauthorname: Jasmine Rangel, Jacob Haas, Emily Lemmerman, Joe Fish, and Peter Hepburn
-postauthortitle: Princeton University
+postauthortitle: The Eviction Lab
 authorpic: /images/bios/elab_thumb_sm.jpg
 description: Tracking federal, state, and local actions in response to the pandemic.
 socialDescription: Tracking federal, state, and local actions in response to the pandemic.